 Is it legal?

-It’s a grey area.
+It’s a gray area.
 Most of the airlines’ terms and conditions prohibit booking flights and not taking part in partial flight connections.
-But if the last flight is from a different date, it is possible that you can’t take this flight for health reasons etc. For giving you trouble the airline would have to prove your intention.
+But if the last flight is from a different date, it is possible that you can’t take this flight for health reasons, etc. For giving you trouble, the airline would have to prove your intention.
 And that is not so easy.

 You can’t skip the first flights, because then you have a no-show and you can’t start the following flights.
 If you leave out the last lag – that works.
 However, this is something airlines don’t want you to know.
 This is why (as mentioned above) they have filed lawsuits against Skiplagged.com or – like Lufthansa – directly against their customers.
 But most of the time with little success and a following Shitstorm.